 Branch DoEs are required to hold at least (2) two club education meetings per year: one pre-season and one postseason.
 Attendance should include CTOs at a minimum but could also include mentors as well as the club and the branch on education-related matters as appropriate.

-For branches, meeting notes should be forwarded to SLSNSW within fourteen (14) days from the day of the meeting.
+To enable relevant discussions or assistance to take place, meeting notes should be forwarded to SLSNSW within fourteen (14) days from the day of the meeting.